steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Animating-SVGs-with-Additional-Parameters.md

 This integration empowers the manipulation of SVG elements and their subordinate objects through diverse avenues.
 Each associated parameter governs a specific facet of the animation.
 For instance, one parameter might change object rotation, while another parameter concurrently adjusts dimensions, color properties, and so forth.

+>&#10069; To animate SVGs without the utilization of UI scripts, see [Animating Switches Using SVGs](./Animating-Switches-Using-SVGs.md) for details.

 ## Animating Additional SVG Parameters

 {{#include ./_Excerpts.md:single-example}}